k8ssandra/k8ssandra/dev-guidelines.md

 * Stage commits to help guide reviewers through a request where possible

-* Take advantage of the project's pull request template, it should serves as a guide to adding context to a request
+* Take advantage of the project's pull request template, it should serve as a guide to adding context to a request

 * Leave comments within the review to mark particular areas of focus for reviewers and share other code-level specific context that might be useful before others begin review